 Want to read more about asteroids, comets, meteoroids, meteors and meteorites?

-My next article Real and Simulated Asteroid and Comet Impacts discusses potential meteoroid impact threats to Earth and the simulations being run by NASA to mitigate a catastrophe.
+My article Real and Simulated Asteroid and Comet Impacts discusses potential meteoroid impact threats to Earth and the simulations being run by NASA to mitigate a catastrophe.

 If you want to read about the difference between asteroids and comets, read my article Asteroid vs Comet.

-If you are looking for a nice long read about asteroid taxonomies, try my article Asteroid Classification, which runs through the multitude of perplexing asteroid classification systems that have been devised over the last half a century.
+If you are looking for a nice long read about asteroid taxonomies, try my article History of Asteroid Classification, which runs through the multitude of perplexing asteroid classification systems that have been devised over the last half a century.
 You’ll need to commit to get through it.

 On a lighter note, if you have ever wondered what asteroids, comets, meteoroids, meteors and meteorites smell like (and why beauty companies have named perfumes, potions and powders after them) read my article Scent from Heaven.